dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 - 2017-10-31-typescript-practical-introduction
 ---

 **TL;DR:** In this article, we are going to learn what tools we should take advantage of when developing NPM packages.
 We will start from scratch.
 We will create a GitHub Repository to host our package, then we will look into interesting and important topics.
-For example, we will talk about IDEs, we will configure ESLint in our project, will publish the package on NPM, and we will even integrate a continuous integration tool.
+For example, we will talk about IDEs, we will configure ESLint in our project, we will publish the package on NPM, and we will even integrate a continuous integration tool.
 [The code that gave life to this article can be found in this GitHub repository](https://github.com/brunokrebs/masks-js).

 ## What NPM Package Will We Build

 After following all the steps shown in this article, we will have our own package published in [the NPM official repository](https://www.npmjs.com/).
 The features that this package will support (and how to build them) are not the focus of this article.
 There are plenty of great tutorials out there that can teach us how to develop in Node.js.
 The focus here are the processes and the tools that we can use to build great packages.

-Nevertheless, to give a heads up, we are going to build a publish a NPM package that masks raw digits into US phones.
+Nevertheless, to give a heads up, we are going to build and publish a NPM package that masks raw digits into US phones.
 For example, if we pass `1234567890` to the package, it will return `(543) 126-0987`.

 The following list gives an overview of the topics that we are going to cover in this article: